 Meanwhile, many residents of the Hillside Village, which is sometimes ludicrously referred to as “The Beverly Hills of El Sereno,” have long attempted to distance themselves from their neighbors.
 (A sign has recently been installed at Rowan and Valley and I guess there are others).
 A “Hillside Village” identity began to emerge at least as soon as it was developed and over the decades that followed, some fought to distinguish themselves from the El Sereno neighborhood into which they’d moved.
 The efforts were further pushed by the Hillside Village Homeowners Association.
 It seemingly remains a contentious issue more than 50 years later.
 To read more about Hillside Village, click here.

 In the 1955, the hills in El Sereno’s southeast began to be flattened and the Arroyo Rosa de Castilla was partially covered and diverted into culverts.
-By the mid-‘60s, almost all of the arroyo was covered.
-Today, there is a small stretch of the channelized stream that remains uncovered, near the southbound 710.
+By the mid-1960s, almost all of the arroyo was covered.
+Today, there is a small stretch of the channelized stream that remains uncovered, near the southbound 710 Freeway.
 I made several attempts to glimpse it but was unable to find a way around the fences.

 Dooley and I did explore Cal State LA’s campus, however.
-The school was established in 1947 as The Los Angeles State College.
-It occupied several locations before moving to El Sereno.
+The school was established in 1947 as the Los Angeles State College.
+It occupied several locations before moving to El Sereno’s University Hills.

 GANGS OF EL SERENO*